 Then if the relationship does not work out the couple is left with questions regarding who is responsible for any joint debts and who owns the assets.
 If not careful someone might be significantly hurt financially.

 The problem is partly because the characterization of property acquired by unmarried cohabitants is less clear than that of married couples.
 Married couple’s ownership of property is governed by marital and community property laws.

-Under community property laws it does not matter whose name is on the property in most cases it is still owed by both parties in marital relationship.
+Under community property laws it does not matter whose name is on the property in most cases it is still owned by both parties in the marital relationship.
 This is not true for an unmarried couple.